rcdong-ca/15Puzzle/README.md

 Enter in the terminal the following command:

-g++ --std=c++11 dj_pattern.cpp a5.cpp -o main
+g++ --std=c++11 dj_pattern.cpp main.cpp -o main

-Followed by the command:

-./a5

-The current a5.cpp will the 15-puzzle solver with the state:
+The current main.cpp will the 15-puzzle solver with the state:

  7   5   2   4
  1   6   3   8